ThreeSixtyGiving/threesixtygiving.github.io/publish.md

 ## 3. Fill in your grants data

-If you are using the JSON or multi-table templates, you should consult the schema reference for detailed definitions of each field.
-Users of the Summary Spreadsheet can find a description of each of the fields below.

-You might fill in the template by copying data manually - but in most cases it is possible to automatically fill in this template from your existing data.
-The best way to do this depends on how you currently manage your datasets.
-Contact the [support team](/support/) for impartial and free guidance on the best options.
+The following guidance is for users of the **summary spreadsheet**.
+Users of other formats should review the [schema reference](/docs/).

+Below you can find a definition of each of the summary spreadsheet fields.
+You should make sure you provide data for each of the shaded 'required' fields.
+All of the other fields are optional.

+You can re-order the columns as you wish, but you should not rename any of the columns.

 ### Field definitions